autoplot/documentation/javadoc/org/das2/components/Toolbox.md

-# org.das2.components.ToolboxA component that allows the user to create new objects and pass them to
+# org.das2.components.Toolbox

- components using the drag and drop interface.
+A component that allows the user to create new objects and pass them to components using the drag and drop interface.
 The objects that can be created are represented by icons.
 The icons are grouped by tabs for each\
  group.

-Toolbox( )
+# Toolbox( )
 Creates a new instance of Toolbox

 ***